 There are several commercially available diagnostic tests available for BVDV which are carried out at approved laboratories for the purposes of the eradication scheme: 1) testing of blood for BVDV antibodies; which is used to determine whether the virus is circulating in the herd; 2) detection of the virus in blood by a specific antibody test; and 3) RT-PCR detection of the virus in blood or a tissue tag sample, which may be used to identify PI animals.

-Utilizing antibody testing
+Utilising antibody testing

 EPIC scientists at BioSS and SRUC, have developed a novel method to analyse BVDV data using repeated antibody testing measurements within herds (in collaboration with the RESAS Strategic Research Programme WP6.1) demonstrating that it is possible to epidemiologically categorise farms by their pattern of infection, with potential to inform control strategies.

-Utilizing antigen testing
+Utilising antigen testing

-To infer the BDV status of any Scottish farm RESAS Strategic Research Programme scientists have developed a process model incorporating the BVD Eradication Scheme’s testing protocol, the individual test characteristics and the virus epidemiology.
+To infer the BVD status of any Scottish farm, RESAS Strategic Research Programme scientists have developed a process model incorporating the BVD Eradication Scheme’s testing protocol, the individual test characteristics and the virus epidemiology.
 The model computes the number of calves that must be tested to be confident, to any given degree, that infection is not present on a farm.
 The converse probability is the probability that infection is present on farm.
-The higher the probability, the more likely that an undetected PI animal.
+The higher the probability, the more likely an undetected PI animal.

-Utilizing RT-PCR virus detection
+Utilising RT-PCR virus detection

-EPIC scientists at Moredun and Roslin, have further developed the RT-PCR virus detection testing approach to investigate the genetic signature of BVD in individual cattle.
-(See sections on Phylodynamics and Biobank).
+EPIC scientists at Moredun and Roslin, have further developed the RT-PCR virus detection testing approach to investigate the genetic signature of BVD in individual cattle (see sections on Phylodynamics and Biobank).

 Since 2011, EPIC scientists have collaborated with SRP scientists and Scottish Government to support the BVD eradication campaign.
 Although EPIC’s remit is focused on the detection, prevention and control of exotic notifiable diseases, endemic diseases such as BVD (for which data are more readily available) offer unique opportunities to develop and hone new scientific approaches to inform disease control and eradication strategies.
 Equally, there are now new technologies, which EPIC scientists have previously only applied in an exotic disease context, which can usefully inform endemic disease control strategies.
 EPIC scientists are currently analysing virus samples from positive cattle, developing disease transmission models to analyse data and utilising social science techniques to understand farmer attitudes.
 Through these activities, EPIC scientists help maintain the momentum of the eradication programme.
-EPIC’s work was presented at the January 2017 joint RESAS / EPIC Beef and Sheep Industry day where invited farmers, veterinarians, industry representatives and consultants provided valuable feedback and insight as to how they saw the BVD eradication progressing over the next few years.
+EPIC’s work was presented at the January 2017 joint RESAS / EPIC Beef and Sheep Industry day where invited farmers, veterinarians, industry representatives and consultants provided valuable feedback and insight as to how they saw BVD eradication progressing over the next few years.

 Phylodynamic Modelling: Understanding disease risks: BVD is a member of the Pestivirus family and is closely related to Border Disease Virus in sheep and Classical Swine Fever in pigs (see Figure 1).
 The virus genome consists of single stranded RNA organised into 4 regions (5’- 3’UTR at the end, N-Pro, structural proteins and non-structural proteins).
 Viruses of this type have a high rate of mutation in their genetic code.
 EPIC scientists are exploiting this feature to model the phylodynamics of the disease to understand how its genome sequence changes over time as it moves between hosts, and uncover potential disease transmission routes at both regional and farm levels.
 This intelligence can then be used to inform disease surveillance programmes and enable targeted intervention strategies focused on specific transmission routes or regions where disease is difficult to eradicate.
-This can be seen, for example, in Figure 2; there appear to be strong long range transmission links between places in England & Wales, and Scotland, and also a more local exchange across the border.
+This can be seen, for example, in Figure 2; there appear to be strong, long range transmission links between places in England & Wales, and Scotland, and also a more local exchange across the border.